 If you are able to identify a match with your own research interests, the next step is to complete the online application process (see point 3 below).

 Once you have identified a research area that matches your research interests, and hopefully also identified a research supervisor you should now complete the online application process.

-Please navigate to the degree programme via the links below.
-You will see an 'Apply online' heading to the right of the programme description; this will take you to the online application form for your preferred programme.
+Please navigate to our degree programmes page and select your choice of programme, study-mode and start month - this will take you to the online application form for your preferred programme.

 Full guidance notes are provided during the online application process.
 If at any stage you require any advice or assistance, or encounter any difficulty in using the online application service, please contact The Admissions and Recruitment Office (details above)